Firefox crashes when you open it

 If Firefox also crashes when you try to open it in Safe Mode, the following sections include information that can help you resolve the problem.

 Using Hulu Desktop Plugin

-Crash signatures ( what's this? ): @ @0x8fe053f6 Some versions of Hulu Desktop Plugin will cause Firefox to crash on startup.
+The template "crashsig" does not exist or has no approved revision. @ @0x8fe053f6 Some versions of Hulu Desktop Plugin will cause Firefox to crash on startup.
 To correct this remove the huludesktop.webplugin file: